gregoil/rotest/docs/cli_options/server_options.rst

 Server Options
 ==============

-.. program:: rotest-server
+.. program:: rotest

-You can run the server using command :command:`rotest-server`.
+You can run the server using command :command:`rotest server`.

 Getting Help
 ============